himmAllRight/himmAllRight-source/content/post/website-switched-to-hugo.md

 +++
 title   = "Website Switched to Hugo" date    = "2017-09-02"
 author  = "Ryan Himmelwright"
 image   = "img/header-images/st-lucia-cannon.jpg"
-tags  = ["Website", "Hugo", "Go",]
+caption = "Fort Rodney, St Lucia" tags    = ["Website", "Hugo", "Go",]
 +++

 In my [last post](../website-transition-to-hugo/), I stated that *within a few days*, I would officially generate and publish the website using [Hugo](https://gohugo.io).
 I then proceeded to publish *that* post using Hugo.
 Close enough.
 If I remember correctly, I ended that post listing off a few tasks that I wanted to complete *before* switching the site (oops).
 Well... they're complete *now*.
 Here's how.